icclab/hurtle_cc_api/README.md

 	$ sudo iptables -I INPUT -p tcp --dport 8888 -j ACCEPT

+## Interacting with the CC API

-## Creating an Application / SO instance
+By interacting with the CC you can create an Application / SO instance.

+### OpenShift v2 Backend

 SM should trigger the creation of a new app/SO names '*test*' - here demonstrated using curl: